 3.4 The budget proposals for 2021/22 made assumptions about the level of balances that the Council would require to address any unexpected spending pressures.
 Balances need to reflect spending experience and risks to which the Council might be exposed.
-At the 24 February 2021 meeting the Council approved the Council's Reserve Strategy and the recommended General Fund balance of £7m and a minimum HRA balance of £5m for 2021/22.
-On 18 May 2021 the Executive Board approved the 2020/21 Revenue Outturn position and a further £1.4m was added to the General Fund balance at 31 March 2021, thereby increasing to £8.4m at that date.
+At the 24 February 2021 meeting the Council approved the Council's Reserve Strategy and the recommended General Fund balance of £7.018m and a minimum HRA balance of £5m for 2021/22.
+On 18 May 2021 the Executive Board approved the 2020/21 Revenue Outturn position and a further £1.4m was added to the General Fund balance resulting in a total £8.433m.